jean-zay-users/jean-zay-doc/access-procedure.md

 # Access procedure for Jean Zay

-Our experience is that the access procedure for Jean Zay takes roughly 3 weeks (add 1-2 monts on top of that if you are not French for background security checks).
+Our experience is that the access procedure for Jean Zay takes roughly 3 weeks (add 1-2 months on top of that if you are not French for background security checks).
 It does seem long but it is definitely worth it.

 ## Generic advice